dlang-tour/english/welcome/install-d-locally.md

 ## Configure your editor

-The beauty about D is that you don't need a fancy IDE as boilerplate is very rare.
+The beauty about D is that you don't need a fancy IDE as boilerplate code is very rare.
 However, using D is nicer when you are in the comfortable zone of your favorite editor.
 There are D plugins for at least the following editors: